 The evolution of learning communities in higher education during the last decade is one of the most exciting, academically challenging, student friendly developments in years.
 Learning communities are academically challenging and extremely rewarding.

 At Buffalo State, the learning community program consists of linked courses across one academic year.
 A cohort of twenty five students take two linked courses in the fall semester.
 Course content in the two courses are linked to a spring semester course.
-The faculty work to demonstrate how their particular course reflects the theme and connects to learning in other courses.
-Students take all of these courses together and form friendships that last beyond graduation.
+The faculty work to demonstrate how his or her course reflects the theme and connects to learning in the other courses.
+Students take all three courses together and form friendships that last beyond the first academic year.

 Equally as important, students learn material at a deeper level because they spend more time discussing ideas and working to master the lessons.

 A community is a particularly good idea if...

 you have scheduling flexibility in your degree program.